Zhuchengtitan: Paleoecology

 The deposits from which Zhuchengtitan originated are characteristic of alluvial fans, braided rivers, and floodplains.
-Based on argon-argon dating of the basalt layer at its top end, the Hongtuya Member at Zangjiazhuang has been estimated at 73.5 Ma in age, which places it during the Campanian epoch of the Cretaceous period.
+Based on argon-argon dating of the basalt layer at its top end, the Hongtuya Member at Zangjiazhuang has been estimated at 73.5 Ma in age, which places it during the Campanian age of the Cretaceous period.
 Other dinosaurs found at Zangjiazhuang include the hadrosaurid ornithopod Shantungosaurus giganteus (referred to by Mo and colleagues as "Huaxiasaurus maximus"), the tyrannosaurid theropod Zhuchengtyrannus magnus, and the ceratopsid Sinoceratops zhuchengensis.
 Dinosaur fossils at Zangjiazhuang generally only consist of a few specimens except for the thousands of Shantungosaurus specimens that are known, which likely represent the victims of a sudden mass mortality event.